enonic/enonic/xp/7.0/enonic-cli.md

 * As a user, I want to be able to manage my installations, homes and projects from a command-line interface

-## Link Project/Server/EnonicXP
+## Link Project/Sandbox/EnonicXP

-* Server contain an XP home and have a reference to a specific Enonic XP distribution
+* Sandbox contain an XP home and have a reference to a specific Enonic XP distribution
-* Project (apps/libs) created with the CLI will have a reference to a server
+* Project (apps/libs) created with the CLI will have a reference to a sandbox
-* These references will be stored in a file '.enonic' at the root of the Project/Server
+* These references will be stored in a file '.enonic' at the root of the Project/Sandbox

 ## Code
 * Enonic CLI code will be implemented in Go